PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Method

 \section{Method}

-We first generate videos under two conditions: image-conditioned (I2V) using start frames from real videos, and text-conditioned (T2V) using a structured prompt suite.
+Figure \ref{fig:method_details} summarizes \method.
+We generate videos under two conditions: I2V using start frames from real videos, and T2V using a structured prompt suite.
 Next, we extract pixel-space tracks with a multi-object tracker and convert them to metric bird's-eye view trajectories using dataset homographies for I2V or camera reconstruction plus metric depth and scale alignment for T2V.
 Finally, we quantify realism with a suite of kinematic, social interaction, and video-fidelity metrics.\\

 \inlinesubsection{Problem Formulation.} We consider a scene with a time-varying number of pedestrians (agents) depicted in a generated video $V^{\text{gen}}$ with $K$ frames.
 The state of the $i$-th agent at each time step $k \in \{0, \dots, K-1\}$ is its 2D bird's-eye view (BEV) position in world coordinates, $\mathbf{p}_k^i = (x_k^i, y_k^i) \in \mathbb{R}^2$.
 A trajectory is the time-ordered sequence of positions for a unique agent, $\mathcal{T}^i = (\mathbf{p}_k^i)_{k=k_{\text{start}}^i}^{k_{\text{end}}^i}$, active from its entry time step $k_{\text{start}}^i$ to its exit time step $k_{\text{end}}^i$.
 The length of each trajectory is $L_i = k_{\text{end}}^i - k_{\text{start}}^i + 1$.
 A complete crowd scene is the set of all such extracted trajectories, $\mathcal{X} = \{\mathcal{T}^1, \mathcal{T}^2, \dots, \mathcal{T}^{|\mathcal{X}|}\}$.
 The total number of unique trajectories, or scene cardinality, is $|\mathcal{X}|$.
 We use the shorthand $N_{\text{gen}} = |\mathcal{X}^{\text{gen}}|$ and $N_{\text{gt}} = |\mathcal{X}^{\text{GT}}|$ for generated and ground-truth scenes, respectively.\\